sluofoss/Quartz-Digital-Garden/content/Learn/DevOps/Terraform.md

 # Terraform: up & running by Yevgeniy Brikman notes

 ## chapter 1 why terraform
-- devops is not a job title, it's a set of processes, ideas, techniques.
+- [[DevOps]] is not a job title, it's a set of processes, ideas, techniques.
 > [!TIP]
 > The goal of DevOps is to make software delivery vastly more efficient.
 >